Kronifer/kvJSON-docs/docs/Function-index.rst

     Used to decrypt data in storage, but can also be used to decrypt data and store it in a variable.

     :keyInData: The key related to the encrypted data.

     :encryptionKey: The encryption key related to the encrypted data.

+kvJSON.groupData(listOfKeys, groupName):
+    Used to group data, to pull all values into a list later.

+    :listOfKeys: The list of keys corresponding to the values you want grouped.

+    :groupName: What you want to call the group.